scotws/tinkasm/docs/MANUAL.md

 There is currently no way to load the single quotation mark character directly without having to enter the hex value by hand (`lda.# "'"` or such will not work).

+## TOOLS

+### Tinkfmt Source Code Formatter

+TinkAsm is currently shipped with one tool, the formatter Tinkfmt.
+See the README file in the directory `tinkfmt` for details.

 ## SOURCES AND THANKS